 At a Glance

-- SEZs face many of the same constraints present in the wider economy, where the size and capability of the local economy determine what types of investments are realistic.
+- SEZs face many of the same constraints that are present in the wider economy.

 - Special Economic Zones: Lessons for South Africa from International Evidence and Local Experience (Antony Altbeker, Katie McKeown, Ann Bernstein)